 - In order to survive he is willing to do whatever just to live.
-So he is sent to feed pigs, something that is an unclean animal that he doesn’t even eat.
+So he is sent to feed pigs, something that is an unclean animal to him that he doesn’t even eat.

-- When he is sitting there looking at the pigs food and really desires to eat it because he is so hungry.
+- So it is at this point that he comes to his senses while he is sitting there looking at the pigs food and really desires to eat it because he is so hungry.

 - He could have come to his senses earlier but often it is only when calamity strikes that we pause and think about our situation.